Washington Metro: Architecture

+During the early planning stages for the Washington Metro, designers wanted to avoid the negative attitudes many Americans had towards subway stations as being dirty and dark.
+As a result, early concepts utilized low, flat ceilings and bright stonework with ample lighting, which would give the stations a clean, albeit plain, appearance.
+However, following the 1962 completion of the eye-catching and modernist Dulles International Airport, some designers wanted to give the Metro a similarly monumental design, to better complement the grand architecture of the nation's capital.
+This idea was all but mandated when in February 1966, President Lyndon B. Johnson wrote a letter to the head of the National Capital Transportation Agency, suggesting that D.C.'s Metro system should "be designed so as to set an example for the Nation, and to take its place among the most attractive in the world."

-Many Metro stations were designed by Chicago architect Harry Weese and are examples of late 20th century modern architecture.
+Following this directive, many of the earliest Metro stations were designed by Chicago architect Harry Weese and serve as prime examples of late 20th century modern architecture.
 With their heavy use of exposed concrete and repetitive design motifs, Metro stations display aspects of Brutalist design.
-The stations also reflect the influence of Washington's neoclassical architecture in their overarching coffered ceiling vaults.
+The stations also reflect the influence of Washington's neoclassical architecture in their overarching coffered ceiling vaults, a feature modelled after the inside of the Roman Pantheon's rotunda.
 Weese worked with Cambridge, Massachusetts-based lighting designer Bill Lam on the indirect lighting used throughout the system.
 All of Metro's original Brutalist stations are found in Downtown Washington, D.C., and neighboring urban corridors of Arlington, Virginia, while newer stations incorporate simplified cost-efficient designs.

 In 2007, the design of the Metro's vaulted-ceiling stations was voted number 106 on the "America's Favorite Architecture" list compiled by the American Institute of Architects (AIA), and was the only Brutalist design to win a place among the 150 selected by this public survey.

 In January 2014, the AIA announced that it would present its Twenty-five Year Award to the Washington Metro system for "an architectural design of enduring significance" that "has stood the test of time by embodying architectural excellence for 25 to 35 years".
 The announcement cited the key role of Weese, who conceived and implemented a "common design kit-of-parts", which continues to guide the construction of new Metro stations over a quarter-century later, albeit with designs modified slightly for cost reasons.

 Beginning in 2003, canopies were added to existing exits of underground stations due to the wear and tear seen on escalators due to exposure to the elements.